Neovitalism/CustomSpecs/README.md

 A mod made to create custom spec groupings in Cobblemon.

 ## Usage
-This mod allows you to create infinite spec groupings, allowing for much more use in Cobblemon's various commands.
+This mod allows you to create infinite spec groupings, allowing for much more use in Cobblemon.

 Use a custom spec like so: `custom-spec:[key]`.
 Example: `/pokegive random custom-spec=legendary`